ENS FAQ Page

 While alarms are an effective way to evacuate a building, other types of emergencies, such as an active shooter incident, may require people to shelter-in-place.
 Currently the best way to notify the campus in this type of situation is through a mass notification system.

 Q: How do I sign- up for SF State Alert?
 How do I opt-out of SF State Alert?

 - Students who wish to add or update their contact information please view the following:

 - Faculty and staff members who wish to add or update their contact information please view the following:

 Q: How often are these “tests” going to happen?

-The “All Campus” test will be conducted once each semester, to ensure that new students, faculty and staff will have the opportunity to become familiar with the process and fully participate.
-An e-mail notice will be sent several days in advance of each test, to allow people to update their contact information and to avoid any undue alarm.
+Testing of the Emergency Notification System and evacuation will be done at least once annually.
+The tests may be announced or unannounced, to ensure that new students, faculty and staff will have the opportunity to become familiar with the process and fully participate.
+An e-mail notice will be sent several days in advance of each announced test, to allow people to update their contact information and to avoid any undue alarm.

 For further information, please contact the Office of Emergency Services at firstname.lastname@example.org, or (415) 405-0424.